Fugant1/Laren-IA/README.md

 # Laren-IA
-Laren is experiment to improve my IA knowlegde, I'm creating her from zero, neuron a neuron.
+Laren is experiment to improve my IA knowlegde, I'm creating her from zero, from backpropagation to genAI